-Part 6.
-Section 309-41-1-q of the code is created to read:
+Part 8.
+Section 309-41-1-g of the code is created to read:

 g.
 "Worker hours" means the total hours worked on a construction contract by skilled and unskilled construction trade workers, whether those workers are employed by the contractor or any subcontractor.
 In determining the total worker hours to be furnished at a construction site, the number of hours devoted to all tasks customarily performed on a construction site shall be included, whether or not such tasks are performed on the construction site.
-"Worker hours" includes work performed by persons filling apprenticeship and on-the-job training programs and excludes the number of hours of work performed by non-Wisconsin residents.
+"Worker hours" includes work performed by persons filling apprenticeships and participating in on-the-job training programs and excludes the number of hours of work performed by all non-Wisconsin residents.

-Part 7.
+Part 9.
 Section 309-41-2-a and c of the code is amended to read: